meysamhadeli/booking-microservices-java-spring-boot/README.md

 ## The Domain And Bounded Context - Service Boundary

-- `Identity Service`: The Keycloak Service is a identity provider for the authentication and authorization of users using [Keycloak](https://github.com/keycloak/keycloak).
+- `Keycloak Service`: The Keycloak Service is a identity provider for the authentication and authorization of users using [Keycloak](https://github.com/keycloak/keycloak).
 This service is responsible for creating new users and their corresponding roles permissions and handeling authentication and authorization with OpenID-Connect and OAuth2.

 - `Flight Service`: The Flight Service is a bounded context `CRUD` service to handle flight related operations.